Dpentester/Open6uck/README.md

 # Open6uck
 Original Name is OpenFuck, but i changed it for some reasons.

-This is an exploit to hack apache server
+This is an exploit to hack the apache server

 ## Usage
 This Exploit (https://www.exploit-db.com/exploits/764/) is outdated.